 - Be familiar with the training and certification process, and drive to maximum certification in the required time line.

-- Support engineering development activity during tool time.
+- Willingness to support engineering development activity during tool time.

 - Be familiar with and apply continuous improvement with regards to safety, quality, and lean principles.

 Additionally in this role: